rithanyarb/Prediction-of-Symptomatic-Diseases-using-Machine-Learning-Techniques/README.md

 ***Congratulations!
 Now you created a Disease Predicting Machine Learning Model***

-### Test each model for a new xray image and predict a result by it's accuracy.
+### OUTPUT RESULT : Test each model for a new xray image and predict a result by it's accuracy.
 ***Example***

 <img width="398" alt="gh1" src="https://github.com/rithanyarb/Prediction-of-Symptomatic-Diseases-using-Machine-Learning-Techniques/assets/127092743/dc9cb10d-5442-4664-a30a-aa74c6947380">